365smart/GrizzFinancial/README.md

 ```
 ## Steps to Setup
 1. Clone the application
-2. create MySQL database
+2. Create MySQL database
-3. Change mysql username and password as per your installation
+3. Change MySQL username and password as per your installation
 - Open `src/main/resources/application.properties`
 - Change `spring.datasource.username` and `spring.datasource.password` as per your mysql installation
 4. Build and run the application using Maven